 When you return your postal vote

-If you miss the post, you can hand deliver your postal ballot pack to Mercury House, one our community offices or at a polling station.
+If you miss the post, you can hand deliver your postal ballot pack to Mercury House, or one of our community offices (during office hours) or at a polling station.

 - Hand it to a candidate or party worker

 - Leave it where someone else can pick it up

 If anyone tries to help you against your will, or forces you to give them your postal vote, you should contact the police.